sunlightpolicy/lgbtq_trends/README.md

 Code for content analysis of federal websites

 ## Background
-These scripts handle the data used for Sunlight Foundation's [REPORT NAME HERE](https://link to the report), which looks at how the use of LGBTQ-related terms has changed between the Obama and Trump administrations, to describe broad trends that might reflect changing policy stances or attitudes vis a vis the former previous administration’s policy on LGBTQ rights.
+These scripts perform the analysis for Sunlight Foundation's [REPORT NAME HERE](https://linktoreport), which looks at how the use of LGBTQ-related terms has changed between the Obama and Trump administrations across federal department websites.

 ## Introduction
 To analyze the text from our set of web pages these scripts adapt [EDGI’s